Siddhant-Gulecha/mini_project_Resume_parser/README.md

 - Uses **spaCy NLP** for entity recognition.
 - Simple **command-line interface** for easy usage.

+## AI-Assisted Development
+This project was efficiently developed using AI-powered coding assistance, which helped streamline the coding process, optimize performance, and accelerate development.
+Leveraging AI for software development enabled rapid prototyping and enhanced problem-solving.

 ## Installation
 ### Prerequisites
 Make sure you have **Python 3.11+** installed.